 1. Shut off the main water valve.

 2. Call a plumber if the frozen pipe is in an area you can’t reach—like underground or in an interior wall.

 3. Use warm air to help thaw the pipes if you can access the frozen pipe.
-You can use a hairdryer, heat tape, or a space heater, but don’t leave it unattended—it could catch fire.
+You can use a hairdryer, heat tape, or a quality space heater, but don’t leave it unattended—space heaters can catch fire.

 4. Slowly turn the water back on, watching for leaks.
 You may need someone to assist you with this step.

 If a pipe bursts before you are able to thaw it, immediately shut off your water to prevent a flood.
 Mop up any mess you can reach and contact a plumber.
 Once the plumber assesses the damage, get started on an insurance claim.

 You don’t have to face frozen pipes alone.
 The following products can help you prevent frozen pipes and protect pipes against bursting.